How Do I Help My Child Lose Things Less Often?

 1. Place objects in spots where they are less likely to forget them.

-Place objects in spots where they are unlikely to be forgotten by strategically choosing visible and easily accessible locations.
-For instance, when you're at the movies with your child, place your coat on your lap instead of on the back of your chair.
+Have them strategically place their belongings in a visible and easily accessible location.
+For instance, when you're at the movies with your child, tell them to place their coat on their lap instead of on the back of the chair.
 This way, it's visible and less likely to be forgotten.
 Remember, out of sight, out of mind!
+In sight, in mind!

 2. Make use of technology.